Career Definition for a Rebar Worker

 Economic and Career Outlook

 Rebar workers can find career opportunities in both industrial and commercial construction and will work on factories, buildings, and homes.
-The BLS reports that jobs in this field are predicted to increase 23% from 2014-2024.
-They listed the 2015 median salary for reinforcing iron and rebar workers at $48,010 per year.
+The BLS reports that jobs in this field are predicted to increase by 12% from 2016-2026.
+They listed the 2018 median salary for reinforcing iron and rebar workers at $48,320 per year.

 Alternate Career Options